What Will Be The Digital Marketing Trends of 2017?

 Smith also expects the two worlds of live video and influencers to collide in 2017, with product placement and sponsorships becoming a regular feature of influencer videos.

-3. Mobile will completely dominate desktop
+3. Digital marketing trends of 2017: mobile will completely dominate desktop

 As Aggarwa says, we have seen how Google virtually phased-out all websites not optimized for mobile.
 He says that the ubiquitous presence of hand-held devices and the fading away of desktop traffic clearly indicates that mobile search and mobile optimization should be a top priority for digital marketers in 2017.